 - Trichotomy of Charles Pierce

 - Umwelt and Zoosemiotics

 Life and works of eminent authors such as Saussure, Peirce, Levi Strauss, Barthes, Lacan, Jakobson, the Cyberneticians, Umberto Eco are briefly touched upon.

-Now coming to the shortcomings, some of the segues into ideas felt unwarranted: this could in some cases because of an epistemic gap existing between different areas.
-But then again there were noticeably hasty descriptions of certain ideas possibly because of the limited size of the book (most of the Introducing Series books have a page count around 170 pages I have noticed).
-These and the general nature of the prose gave a sense of a structured narrative framework being absent from the text.
-The approach of the book works if one is to get a feel for the breadth of the great works in the field.
-One can then start researching in-depth about one or more of the works that of interest for furthering their understanding.
+Now coming to the shortcomings, some of the segues into ideas felt unwarranted, which could be because of an epistemic gap existing between different areas.
+But then again there were noticeably hasty descriptions of certain ideas possibly because of the limited size of the book (most of the Introducing Series books have a page count of ~170 pages I have noticed).
+These aspects combined with the general nature of the prose gave a sense of a structured narrative framework being absent from the text.
+The approach of the book works if a reader chooses it to get a feel for the breadth of the great works in the field.
+One can then start researching in-depth about one or more of the works that are of interest for furthering their understanding.

 A particular notable flaw towards the end was that there was some kind of pressure to communicate semiotics as something that has found application in day to day concerns of the industrial world rather than being lofty theory.
-This is signaled via advertising of a certain company based out of London?
+This is signaled via advertising of a certain company.
 Narrowing it to just one company makes it feel like a blatant plug and out of place concerning the broad subject matter addressed thus far in the book.

 Overall a broad strokes picture of the field with room left for users to read more books to fine stroke in the details.
 Some of the intriguing ideas and social circumstances of the luminaries in the book sure left me wanting to read an in-depth material on them.
 Towards that end I have included here a small reading section underneath this review for interested people to follow through.